oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```
 Having created these images , we need now to create our Workshop infrastructure:

-We will Create a local network for our docker servers
+We will Create a local network for our docker servers.

 We will instantiate 2 container images for the source, and target server as below: